jkubath/TouchscreenInterface/spikes/README.md

 # spikes
-This directory contains all the research and development done in the making of the Touchscreen Interface Project, including things like figuring out how to embed a browser in a program, choosing the best touchscreen keyboard to use, and looking into how to control the window size of a running application.
+This directory contains all of the research and testing that went into creating the Touchscreen Interface Project.
+It includes everything that went into the final product as well as other ideas that came up during the development process.
+A few of them are getting the touchscreen to work properly, choosing an operating system, and example code for embedding a browser inside an application.

 ## App Controller
 Allows you to specify where windows are located on the screen, how big they are,